 Track Safety Basics

-- Freight trains don't travel at fixed times, and schedules for passenger trains often change.
-Always expect a train at each highway-rail intersection at any time.
+- Freight trains don't travel at fixed times.
+Schedules for passenger trains often change.
+Always expect a train.

 - The average locomotive weighs about 400,000 pounds or 200 tons; it can weigh up to 6,000 tons.
 This makes the weight ratio of a car to a train proportional to that of a soda can to a car.
 We all know what happens to a soda can hit by a car.

-- Trains have the right of way 100% of the time over emergency vehicles, cars, the police and pedestrians.
+- Trains have the right of way 100% of the time over pedestrians and vehicles, including police and emergency vehicles.

-- Trains can move in either direction at any time.
+- Trains can move on any track, in either direction at any time.
 Sometimes its cars are pushed by locomotives instead of being pulled, which is especially true in commuter and light rail passenger service.

 As part of our mission to reduce deaths and injuries at highway-rail grade crossings and around tracks and trains, Operation Lifesaver, Inc. offers rail safety tips for drivers, pedestrians, and an array of audiences.